The 2020 Room Selection events will take place April 27-30, 2020.

 Your lottery number is a computerized random number assigned to each student, and it reflects your graduation year and gown status.
 Residential Life uses this number to determine the order in which students choose their rooms.

 The Office of Residential Life cannot change your class or gown status.
 If your class or gown status is incorrect, you must contact the Registrar's Office.
-If the Registrar's Office confirms that you are listed in the wrong class or gown status, you should stop by the Office of Residential Life to get a new number more than 1 business day prior to your class's selection event.
+If the Registrar's Office confirms that you are listed in the wrong class or gown status, you should contact the Office of Residential Life no later than Tuesday, April 21, 2020.

-New lottery numbers are generated randomly from lottery numbers assigned to student staff members (Proctors, EMTs, members of the fire team, etc.) who are assigned to specific housing and therefore do not need to go through the room lottery system.
+New lottery numbers are generated randomly from lottery numbers assigned to student staff members (Proctors, EMTs, members of the fire team, etc.) who are assigned to specific housing and therefore will not participate in the room selection process.

 Students Currently on Leave